Actress of Brazilian origin announces departure from series with Zendaya and fans speculate fight with creator

 The character had a lot of space in the first season and appeared much less in the second, which raised suspicions in the fans that Levinson was unhappy with the actress.

-The show stars Zendaya, who became the youngest star to win an Emmy for Outstanding Lead Actress in a Drama Series and also only the second black woman to win in the category after Viola Davis for How to Get Away with Murder.
+The show stars Zendaya, who became the youngest star to win an Emmy for Outstanding Lead Actress in a Drama Series and also only the second black woman to win in the category, after Viola Davis of How to Get Away with Murder.

 The cast also has other names that are currently highlighted, such as Sydney Sweeney, Hunter Schafer, Maude Apatow, Alexa Demie, Storm Reid, Jacob Elordi and Angus Cloud.